Chaitin's Omega and an Algorithmic Phase Transition: The Counting Machine

 One may verify that any number $N$ of $1$'s in a row appears as the output bit string of exactly one program $p_N\in P$, as claimed above.
 It is also clear that $P$ is complete in the sense that it cannot be enlarged by any additional bit string without spoiling its property of being prefix-free.
 As a result, (\ref{H}) implies that $Z(\beta_c)=1$.\\

+Although the counting machine $T_0$ only produces bit strings that are trivial in the sense that they contain only 1's, variants of the counting machine can be used to make them less trivial in subsequent steps.
+E.g., in appendix A6, a variant is discussed that generates all integers $m$ in binary form, such as $m=20=10100_2$, and then overwrite the 1's by repeating $m$ until the bit string ends: "1010010100...".
+Another variant generates all integers $K$, and then create $K$ "kinks" on the bit strings resulting from step 2, by flipping all bits after certain points on the strings.
+Thus, the counting machine is also a useful tool for systematically generating nontrivial output bit strings of increasing complexity.\\

-The counting machine $T_0$ provides a highly compact specification of large numbers $N$ by prefix-free programs.
-Of course, other sets of prefix-free programs may give a shorter description of {\it individual} large numbers, such as $2^{2^{1024}}$, at the expense of the {\it average} large number.
-Appendix A4 presents a concrete implementation of the counting machine $T_0$.
+More generally, the counting machine $T_0$ can be used whenever one needs a highly compact specification of large numbers $N$ by prefix-free programs.
+Of course, other sets of prefix-free programs may give a shorter description of {\it individual} large numbers, such as $2^{2^{1024}}$, at the expense of the {\it average} large number.\\